sushmarchandran/cloud-tsa/docs/demos.md

 sudo docker-compose down
 ```

-**Note that the next time you run the demo, you will need start from the setup instructions above.**
+**Note that the next time you run the demo you will need start from the basic setup instructions again.**